A note on the Long-Time behaviour of Stochastic McKean-Vlasov Equations with common noise: Introduction

 Since 2019, several papers \cite{delarue2019restoring}, \cite{delarue2020selection} or \cite{delarue2021exploration} investigate the restoration of uniqueness in mean-field games derived from deterministic differential games with a large number of players by introducing an external noise.
-In a similar manner, this paper explores the restoration of uniqueness of the invariant measure by introducing common noise to the system.
-More precisely, we prove existence and uniqueness of the invariant measure for process $(m_t)$ in the following cases: (1) when the confinement potential $V$ is uniformly convex and the interaction potential is convex; (2) when the confinement potential $V$ is not convex and the dimension of the ambiant space $d=1$; (3) when the potential $V$ is not convex and there is no idiosyncratic noise in the system, $i.e$ $\sigma=0$. \\ Without uniform convexity assumptions and in higher dimension $d \geq 2$, we can get uniqueness of the invariant measure for solutions of
+In a similar manner, this paper explores the restoration of the uniqueness of the invariant measure by introducing common noise to the system.
+More precisely, we prove existence and uniqueness of the invariant measure for process $(m_t)_{t\geq 0}$ in the following cases: (1) when the confinement potential $V$ is uniformly convex and the interaction potential is convex.
+In order to achieve such result, we prove something stronger, mainly uniform-in-time conditional propagation of chaos for the approximating interacting particle system; (2) when the potential $V$ is not convex and there is no idiosyncratic noise in the system, $i.e$ $\sigma=0$.
+In this case, we also get exponential rates of convergence to the invariant measure.
+Formally, we show the existence of $\widebar P \in \mathcal{P}( \mathcal{P}(\R^d))$, and a constant $\eta >0$, such that for all initial condition $P_0$, we get the existence of a constant $C > 0$, such that for each time $t > 0$,